Train UNet

 Now that we have covered building a UNet semantic segmentation architecture, we are ready to use it to make predictions at the pixel-level.
 Fortunately, you will see that the training and validation processes are very similar to the processes we have already explored for fully connected and convolutional neural networks for scene labeling.

 As usual, I begin by reading in the needed libraries including numpy, pandas, matplotlib, os, and torch.
 In this example, I will use the OpenCV package (cv2) (https://pypi.org/project/opencv-python/) to read in the image data.
 I will use the albumentations package (https://albumentations.ai/) to apply data augmentations, as I have found it to be better for semantic segmentation tasks in comparison to using the transformations available in torchvision.
 This is because the package does a good job of augmenting the pixel-level labels along with the image chips.
 For example, if the image is flipped, the mask will also be flipped to maintain alignment.
-I use torchsummary to obtain a summary of the architecture and torchmetrics to calculate assessment metrics.
-Lastly, the segmentation models library (https://github.com/qubvel/segmentation_models.pytorch) is used to implement a multi-class DICE loss.
+I use torchinfo to obtain a summary of the architecture and torchmetrics to calculate assessment metrics.
+Lastly, the segmentation models library (https://github.com/qubvel/segmentation_models.pytorch) is used to implement a multi-class Dice loss.
 We will explore this package in more detail in a later module.
 Here, I am just using a loss metric that it provides.

 I run this experiment on a GPU.
 This process could not be implemented on a CPU, as it is too computationally intensive.
 I have provided a trained model if you do not want to or cannot execute the training loop on your machine.